doitsuui/doitsuui/README.md

 ***#imlazytodesignthisagain***\
-homestuck fandom iwc cause im really scared of u guys and very shy
+im really scared of people and very shy do not think i am ignoring u guys

 i update this readme alot